KDugg84/CI-The-Virtual-Pub-Quiz-MS2-GP/README.md

   * I want to be able to start playing the game quickly in as few steps as possible.

-  * I want to be able to abort the game if need's be and return to the start menu.
+  * I want to be able to exit the game if need's be and return to the start menu.

   * I want to get my final score at the very end of the quiz.